Refine by health condition

 Daniel Wolf is a Psychiatrist in Philadelphia, Pennsylvania.
 Dr. Wolf is highly rated in 3 conditions, according to our data.
 His top areas of expertise are Schizophrenia, Schizoaffective Disorder, Bipolar Disorder (BPD), and Major Depression.
 Dr. Wolf is currently accepting new patients.

-Maria Oquendo is a Psychiatrist in Philadelphia, Pennsylvania.
-Dr. Oquendo is highly rated in 2 conditions, according to our data.
-Her top areas of expertise are Major Depression, Bipolar Disorder (BPD), and Post-Traumatic Stress Disorder (PTSD).
+Boris Birmaher is a Psychiatrist in Pittsburgh, Pennsylvania.
+Dr. Birmaher is highly rated in 2 conditions, according to our data.
+His top areas of expertise are Bipolar Disorder (BPD), Attention Deficit Hyperactivity Disorder (ADHD), Asperger's Syndrome, and Major Depression.

 TiPS - UPMC Children's Pine Center

 Craig S. Coleman, MD, specializes in child and adolescent psychiatry and is board-certified in psychiatry and child and adolescent psychiatry by the American Board of Psychiatry and Neurology.
 He is affiliated with UPMC Children's Hospital of Pittsburgh and UPMC Presbyterian.
 Dr. Coleman completed his esidency at University of Pittsburgh School of Medicine and medical degree at Penn State University College of Medicine.
 Dr. Coleman is highly rated in 1 condition, according to our data.
-His top areas of expertise are Venous Thromboembolism (VTE) and End-Stage Renal Disease (ESRD).
+His top areas of expertise are Venous Thromboembolism (VTE), Transthyretin Amyloid Cardiomyopathy, and End-Stage Renal Disease (ESRD).

 University Of Pittsburgh Physicians